New (film): Controversies

 The film's adult theme generated controversy, and women activists in the state of Tamil Nadu demanded a ban on a film after release, which they say contained obscene scenes.
 Suryah responded by claiming that the scenes are there because the storyline requires them and described his film as "fiction laced with adult comedy".

 In August 2005, the Madras High Court revoked the film's censor certificate and directed the Chennai Commissioner of Police to investigate two criminal complaints registered against Suryah.
 They ruled that the film did not provide a "clean and healthy entertainment" and that it would be failing in its duty if it did not revoke the censor certificate, claiming it originally attained an "A" (adults only) certificate under "questionable circumstances".
 Suryah was arrested by city police on 22 August 2005 in connection with allegedly throwing a mobile phone at a woman censor board official in a fit of anger during the post-production of the film.
 According to the complainant, Vanathi Srinivasan, Suryah was denied permission to add the "Kumbakonam" song to the film due to excessively obscene scenes and as a result he allegedly threw a mobile phone at her.
 He was later released without charge.

-In 2017, the Supreme Court of India set aside an 5 August 2005 direction of the Madras High Court to the Union Ministry of Information and Broadcasting and the censor board to revoke the censor certification issued to New.
-The Supreme Court had also mentioned that "It is not for judges to make "piecemeal analysis" of a movie and apply their subjective views of life to revoke the censor certification issued to a film".
+In 2017, the Supreme Court ruled that the Madras High Court was wrong to order the revocation of the film's certification.
+The Supreme Court mentioned that "It is not for judges to make "piecemeal analysis" of a movie and apply their subjective views of life to revoke the censor certification issued to a film".